DoTheEvo/Traefik-simplest-step-by-step/README.md

 - **create a new docker network** `docker network create traefik_net`.</br>
   Traefik and the containers need to be on the same network.
-  Compose creates one automaticly, but that fact is hidden and there is potential for a fuck up later on.
+  Compose creates one automatically, but that fact is hidden and there is potential for a fuck up later on.
   Better to just create own network and set it as default in every compose file.

   *extra info:* use `docker network inspect traefik_net` to see containers connected to that network